Natural Remedies for Sjogren’s Syndrome

 - Be sure that your bedroom is comfortable, secure, dark and quiet.

-- Use CD's that talks you to sleep, setting a peaceful and calm mental image to allow you to fall asleep and stay asleep.
+- Use CD’s that talk you to sleep, setting a peaceful and calm mental image to allow you to fall asleep and stay asleep.

-- People with Sjogren's who are undergoing surgery need to talk to their doctor about bringing medications and over the counter products that are not commonly stocked in hospital pharmacies.
+- People with Sjogren’s who are undergoing surgery need to talk to their doctor about the possibility of bringing in medications and over-the-counter products that are not commonly stocked in hospital pharmacies.

 - Inform hospital personnel during the pre-admission visit about the OTC and prescription medications you need and are bringing.

 - Bring a moisturizer for your skin and nose.
 Your nose oxygen tube tends to make your nose dry and hurt.
-Sjogren's people tend to be drier than expected after surgery.
+People with Sjogren’s tend to be drier than expected after surgery.